 - According to the SDC project cycle management, you need to elaborate an end of phase report.
 The first draft needs to be submitted by SCO staff nine months before the end of the phase.
-This is an important document asking the relevant questions for the continuation. - Together with the implementer, you therefore need to start the planning process early, at least nine months beforehand. - Try to avoid a retendering of the following phases in line with SDC procurement rules in cases you have a reliable partner for project implementation who has already delivered good results in the first phase implementation. - If a tender is necessary again, the procedure will have similarities with the process described above.
+This is an important document asking the relevant questions for the continuation. - Together with the implementer, you therefore need to start the planning process early, at least nine months beforehand. - Include in the credit proposal the option to continue working with the same implementing partner instead of retendering in cases you have a reliable partner for project implementation who has already delivered good results in the first phase implementation. - If a tender is necessary again, the procedure will have similarities with the process described above (> see Entry proposal and tender process).